javserjod/label-app/README.md

 2. Open the IDE and navigate to the right directory.
 3. Optional: create a virtual environment and activate it with the next commands:
 ```
-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser     # to avoid any problem (only if neccesary)
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser     # to avoid any problem (only if necessary)

 pip install virtualenv    # install package